 Top Gadgets for Remote Workers

-Here are the top travel gadgets to help you stay connected even on long trips… And not just connected, but also productive!
+Here are the top travel gadgets to help you stay connected even on long trips—and not just connected but also productive!

 1. Mophie Powerstation Pro AC

-The output of 174 watts is enough to charge most laptops quickly, and the power capacity of 27,000 mAh will make sure your computer stays on even during transatlantic flights.
+The 174 watt output is enough to charge most laptops quickly, and the 27,000 mAh power capacity will ensure your computer stays on even during transatlantic flights.
+The power station gives you complete work autonomy even without charging outlets next to your seat.

 Mophie Powerstation is not the most compact or lightweight option, though.
 It weighs 2.2 pounds (almost one kg) and is 7.5 inches (nearly 20 cm) long.